gregdetre/healthyselfjournal/docs/reference/INIT_FLOW.md

    - Privacy mode (experimental): attempts on‑device STT (`auto-private`).

 2) Keys
-   - Anthropic API key (required): the wizard opens `https://console.anthropic.com/settings/api-keys` in your browser; after you create a key and copy it, press Enter.
+   - Anthropic API key (required for Cloud mode; optional if you intend to use a local `ollama:*` model): the wizard opens `https://console.anthropic.com/settings/api-keys` in your browser; after you create a key and copy it, press Enter.
 It will try to read your clipboard automatically; if not present, you can paste into a masked prompt.
 The key is validated via a lightweight models listing call.
    - OpenAI API key (required for Cloud mode; optional/unused for Privacy mode): similarly, the wizard opens `https://platform.openai.com/api-keys`, attempts clipboard capture, falls back to masked paste, and validates with a lightweight models listing call.

 3) Sessions directory